The Book of the Week is “Here at The New Yorker” by Brendan Gill, published in 1975.

 Born in 1914, Gill was the fourth of five children.
 His mother died when he was seven.
 His father was a successful surgeon in Hartford, Connecticut.

 Gill went to work for The New Yorker magazine as a young adult.
 “Hard for young writers nowadays to realize how many magazines were vying for short stories in the thirties and forties; hard too to believe how much they were paid!”
 Sadly, propagandists who compose the words of political smear campaigns are highly compensated, but hardly any other kinds of present-day writers are.
-It is also interesting to note that most of the prominent writers of the twentieth century were alcoholics, but hardly any were in the eighteenth, and now, there are few of them in the twenty-first.
+It is also interesting to note that most of the prominent writers of the twentieth century were alcoholics, but hardly any were in the nineteenth, and now, there are few of them in the twenty-first.

 Harold Ross, founder and managing editor of The New Yorker, deliberately neither smeared nor promoted the subjects of nonfiction articles, and had no hidden agenda– neither financial nor ideological ulterior motives in putting out his magazine.
 Also, the magazine paid employees to do meticulous, honest, best-efforts fact-checking.

 Gill, in his prolix prose describing his workplace’s culture, office space, and various quirky magazine-employees— mentioned James Thurber’s 1957 short story, “The Wonderful ‘O'” which can be read here:

 The story covered various aspects of the human condition, and featured a greedy tyrant, herd mentality, and historical revisionism.
 One word was essential in the suspenseful plot.
 That word represents a concept that must actually be put into practice in order for a society to be democratic.
 Incidentally, the villain was named “Black” and the people he hurt were randomly victimized.
 Despite its now-controversially named villain, the story is obviously analogous to the United States’ buildup of political hostility in the most recent forty years.